Day 1

 Riding: No riding.

 Non-riding day as you explore Cachi.
 Walk around the cobbled streets and admire the colonial architecture of the main plaza, central church and cabildo, with the mountains as a backdrop.
 Visit the Pio Pablo Diaz archaeological museum to see important pieces of aboriginal culture, archaeological ruins and handicraft works.
 You will also visit a local winery at Finca la Paya or Bodega Isasmendi where they make artisanal wines.
-Have lunch at the winery.
+Have lunch in a restaurant.
 In the afternoon continue to explore Cachi and visit Cachi Adentro - the rural area surrounding the town where you can see local communities of indigenous origin who still farm for a living.
-Later dinner is served at a typical Cachi restaurant, before returning to your hotel for another night.

 Day 7